breadli428/eth-computational-models-of-motion/Readme.md

 For Boid i, if another Boid j lies within the range defined above, j is collected as a neighbor of i.
 The average position of the neighbors of Boid i and their distance inbetween will then be calculated and an attractive force that is *proportional to the distance* will be applied on Boid i.
 In order to generate a mild force feedback and reduce overshoot, a PD controller is considered in the force formulation.

 This feature is realized in the function `TVStack cohesion(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/jI4TDs1IEqg).

 ### Leading